I. Introduction

 A. Social and Cultural Aspects

 Mindful eating can be applied in social settings by being present and aware of your food choices while engaging with others 1.
-This can help you enjoy your food and the company of others without overeating or feeling guilty about your choices 1.
+This can help you enjoy your food and the company of others without overeating or feeling guilty about your choice.

 Check for The Best Multivitamin for Women